 We need to fix our upside down tax code that benefits the rich and holds working families back.
 We need to invest in our future by expanding access to apprenticeship programs and higher education so every child has an opportunity to earn more than a living wage.
 We must act with the fierce urgency of now to create a just economy so no future crisis, be it a pandemic or personal tragedy, deprives anyone in Martin Luther King, Jr. County of the chance to make something of themselves.
 Here’s how we make that happen:

 1. Further address the unfairness in our tax code by building on the progress we made in the state legislature this year when we passed a capital gains tax.
-King County should pursue its own progressive revenue options like a wealth tax on the super-wealthy to fund investments in the well-being of working families.
+King County should pursue its own progressive revenue options to ensure the super-wealthy pay their fair share to fund investments in the well-being of working families.